On piecewise hyperdefinable groups: Piecewise hyperdefinable groups

-\end{obss} In the theory of topological groups, a \emph{Yamabe pair} of a topological group $G$ is a pair $(K,H)$ with $K\trianglelefteq H\leq G$ such that $K$ is compact, $H$ is open and $L=\rfrac{H}{K}$ is a finite dimensional Lie group.
+Recall that a \emph{topological group} is a Hausdorff topological space with a group structure whose group operations are continuous. \begin{rmk} Let $G$ be a topological group.
+The following are the basic fundamental facts that we need: \begin{enumerate}[label={\rm{(\arabic*)}}, ref={\rm{\arabic*}}, wide] \item Let $H\trianglelefteq G$ be closed.
+Then, $\rfrac{G}{H}$ is a topological group and $\pi_{G/H}:\ G\rightarrow \rfrac{G}{H}$ is a continuous and open surjective homomorphism.
+Furthermore, if $H$ is compact, then $\pi_{G/H}$ is also a closed map and has compact fibres.
+In particular, it is proper by \cite[Theorem 3.7.2]{engelking1989general}. \item Let $H\leq G$ be an open subgroup.
+Then, $H$ is also closed. \item The connected component $G^0$ of the identity is a normal closed subgroup of $G$.
+If $G$ is locally connected (e.g. a Lie group), then $G^0$ is also open. \item Let $f:\ G\rightarrow H$ be a continuous and closed surjective homomorphism between topological groups.
+Then, for any closed subgroup $S\trianglelefteq K\coloneqq \ker(f)$ with $S\trianglelefteq G$, the map $f_S:\ \rfrac{G}{S}\rightarrow H$ defined by $f=f_S\circ\pi_{G/S}$ is a continuous, closed and open homomorphism.
+In particular, $f_K:\ \rfrac{G}{K}\rightarrow H$ is an isomorphism of topological groups and $f$ is an open map. \end{enumerate} \end{rmk} In the theory of topological groups, a \emph{Yamabe pair} of a topological group $G$ is a pair $(K,H)$ with $K\trianglelefteq H\leq G$ such that $K$ is compact, $H$ is open and $L=\rfrac{H}{K}$ is a finite dimensional Lie group.
 We say that $H$ is the \emph{domain}, $K$ is the \emph{kernel} and $L$ is the \emph{Lie core}.
 We write $\pi_{H/K}:\ H\rightarrow L$ for the quotient map.
-A Lie group is a \emph{Lie core} of $G$ if it is isomorphic, as topological group, to the Lie core of some Yamabe pair of $G$. \begin{obs} Let $G$ be a topological group and suppose that it has a Yamabe pair $(K,H)$ with Lie core $L$.
-By Remark \ref{o:remarks topological groups}(1), $\pi_{H/K}:\ H\rightarrow L$ is a continuous, open, closed and proper surjective group homomorphism.
+A Lie group is a \emph{Lie core} of $G$ if it is isomorphic, as topological group, to the Lie core of some Yamabe pair of $G$. \begin{rmk} Let $G$ be a topological group and suppose that it has a Yamabe pair $(K,H)$ with Lie core $L$.
+By \cref{o:remarks topological groups}(\ref{itm:remarks topological groups:quotient}), $\pi_{H/K}:\ H\rightarrow L$ is a continuous, open, closed and proper surjective group homomorphism.
 In particular, as $L$ is locally compact, $H$ must be a locally compact topological group too.
-Since $H$ is open in $G$, we conclude that $G$ is locally compact as well. \end{obs} The following celebrated theorem, claiming that every locally compact topological group has Lie cores, is usually considered the solution to Hilbert's fifth problem. \begin{teo}[Gleason{\hyp}Yamabe] Let $G$ be a locally compact topological group and $U\subseteq G$ a neighbourhood of the identity.
+Since $H$ is open in $G$, we conclude that $G$ is locally compact as well. \end{rmk} The following celebrated theorem, claiming that every locally compact topological group has Lie cores, is usually considered the solution to Hilbert's fifth problem. \begin{theo}[Gleason{\hyp}Yamabe] Let $G$ be a locally compact topological group and $U\subseteq G$ a neighbourhood of the identity.
 Then, $G$ has a Yamabe pair $(K,H)$ with $K\subseteq U$.
-In particular, a topological group has a Lie core if and only if it is locally compact. \begin{dem} The original papers are \cite{gleason1951structure} and \cite{yamabe1953generalization}.
-A complete proof can be found in \cite{tao2014hilbert}.
-Model{\hyp}theoretic treatments can be found in \cite{hirschfeld1990nonstandard} and \cite{van2015hilbert}. \QED \end{dem} \end{teo} In this paper we mainly use this classical version of Gleason{\hyp}Yamabe Theorem \ref{t:gleason yamabe}.
+In particular, a topological group has a Lie core if and only if it is locally compact. \begin{proof} The original papers are \cite{gleason1952groups,montgomery1952small,yamabe1953conjecture,yamabe1953generalization}.
+A complete proofs can also be found in \cite{montgomery1955topological,tao2014hilbert}.
+Model{\hyp}theoretic treatments can be found in \cite{hirschfeld1990nonstandard,van2015hilbert}. \end{proof} \end{theo} In this paper we mainly use this classical version of Gleason{\hyp}Yamabe \cref{t:gleason yamabe}.
 Alternatively, we can use the following variation proved in \cite[Theorem 1.25]{carolino2015structure} which provides some extra control over some parameters.
 Recall that two subsets of a group are \emph{$k${\hyp}commensurable} if $k$ left translates of each one cover the other.
-Recall that a \emph{$k${\hyp}approximate subgroup} is a symmetric subset $X$ which is $k${\hyp}commensurable with its set of pairwise products $X^2$. \begin{teo}[Gleason{\hyp}Yamabe{\hyp}Carolino Theorem] There are functions $c:\ \N\rightarrow \N$ and $d:\ \N\rightarrow\N$ such that the following holds:
+Recall that a \emph{$k${\hyp}approximate subgroup} is a symmetric subset $X$ which is $k${\hyp}commensurable with its set of pairwise products $X^2$. \begin{theo}[Gleason{\hyp}Yamabe{\hyp}Kreitlon Theorem] There are functions $c:\ \N\rightarrow \N$ and $d:\ \N\rightarrow\N$ such that the following holds: